 This step requires little technical knowledge or experience.
 Putting it together is child's play!
 What to do.

-First, click the RGB LED matrix and matrix screen together and then attach them to the Aruidno Uno.
-Be careful to click the pins together calmly and carefully.
-These are sensitive and can easily be damaged.
+First click the RGB LED matrix and matrix screen together and then attach them to the Aruidno Uno.
+Be careful to click the pins together quietly and carefully.
+These are sensitive and can be easily damaged.

-Congratulations!
-You are now almost done.
-Now that we've put all the parts together, it's time to give your simflag an enclosure.
+Congratulations!!!
+You're almost done now.
+Now that we've put all the parts together, it's time to enrobe your simflag.
 Do you have your own 3d printer?
-Then take a look at Thingiverse for enclosures.
+Then check out Thingiverse for enclosures.
 Don't have a printer?
-Then take a look at Etsy.
+Then check out Etsy.

 Optional: another simflag diy solution

 Another solution to make your own flag spotter is by following the tutorial below from AMstudio.
-This option requires a bit more time, different components (such as an Arduino Pro Micro instead of an Arduino Uno) and technical knowledge.
+This option requires a little more time, different components (such as an Arduino Pro Micro instead of an Arduino Uno) and technical knowledge.
 In any case, the outcome is the same!
-If you visit this website more often, you will notice that I have posted interesting DIY projects from AMstudio before! ?
+If you visit this website more often you'll notice that I've posted interesting DIY projects from AMstudio before! ?